sarojmaharana1980/KPMG-Tech-Challenge/Challenge-1/README.md

 1) Choosed Google Cloud Platform to host a 3-tier application

-2) Created architecture diagram (which explains networking, hosting and communication betwwen each layer of environment)
+2) Created architecture diagram (which explains networking, hosting and communication betwwen each layer of environment) Please use Microsoft-PPT for better to view this diagram

 3) Explained in details how proposed set-up useful by considering below parameter
     a) Re-use of existing services of GCP